learnk8s/learnk8s.io/newsletters/20190925-zero-trust.md

 Hey there!

-_TL;DR: Learnk8s Academy discount ends today, and we published an article on securing Secrets in Kubernetes._
+_TL;DR: Learnk8s Academy discount ends today, and we published an article on securing Kubernetes secrets in Git._

 **1. Last call**